Our work in

 Currently based in Abuja, with offices in Kano and Jos, we’re working with dynamic local stations to reach diverse audiences with programming on food waste, climate change and better agriculture.
 We’ve seen no limit to the response from audiences, as these programs are also some of our most interactive ever, with thousands of rural Africans responding to interactive radio programming using our mobile phone technology.
 We currently work in nine Nigerian states: Kano, Kaduna, Plateau, Benue, Nasarawa, Oyo, Ogun and Cross River.

 By combining radio coverage maps with population density information, we estimate that our partner stations in Nigeria have a combined potential audience of more than 13 million people.

-Cassava, yam, cocoyam, maize, sorghum, rice, millet, cowpea, groundnut, tomato
+Cassava, yam, cocoyam, maize, sorghum, rice, millet, cowpea, groundnut, soybean

 Our work in Nigeria

 82 Broadcasting partners